 In order to identify and engage students in need of support in meeting academic and professional standards, the School has established the Academic and Professional Development (APD) Committee.
 The Chair of the Student Development Committee (SDC) serves as Chair of the ad hoc APD Committee.
-The committee consists of the SDC Chair, the student's advisor, and one other faculty member appointed by the SDC Chair.
-If the SDC Chair holds a potential adjudicative role in the appeals process, the Dean of the School of Social Work will appoint another member of the SDC Chair will appoint an interim advisor for the duration of the process.
-After the matter is resolved, the SDC Chair will reassign the student to his/her previous advisor.
+The committee consists of the SDC Chair, the student's mentor, and one other faculty member appointed by the SDC Chair.
+If the SDC Chair holds a potential adjudicative role in the appeals process, the Dean of the School of Social Work will appoint another member of the SDC to serve as chair.
+If the mentor holds a potential adjudicative role in the appeals process, the SDC Chair will appoint an interim mentor for the duration of the process.
+After the matter is resolved, the SDC Chair will reassign the student to his/her previous mentor.

-The functions of APD are to:
+The functions of APD are to

-- 1. Facilitate student development in thinking critically, acting ethically and practicing effectively within the established standards of social work practice; - 2.
-Protect potential clients and agencies from sub-standard and unethical practice; - 3.
-Evaluate students requiring support to meet academic and professional standards; - 4.
-Develop supportive strategies for achieving academic and/or professional standards whenever possible; and - 5.
-Recommend to the Associate Dean for Baccalaureate Studies or Associate Dean for Graduate Studies and/or Dean of the School of Social Work decisions regarding continuation in or termination from the Program.
+- 1. facilitate student development in thinking critically, acting ethically and practicing effectively within the established standards of social work practice; - 2. protect potential clients and agencies from sub-standard and unethical practice;

+- 3. evaluate students requiring support to meet academic and professional standards; - 4. develop supportive strategies for achieving academic and/or professional standards whenever possible; and - 5. recommend to the Associate Dean for Baccalaureate Studies or Associate Dean for Graduate Studies and/or Dean of the School of Social Work decisions regarding continuation in or termination from the Program.